bouffalolab/bl_docs/BL808_RM/en/RST/I2C.rst

 Data Length
 ---------

-The data length is subtracted by 1 and then written to cr_i2c_pkt_len in the register i2c_config.
+The cr_i2c_pkt_len in the i2c_config register sets the send data length (the value written to the register + 1 is the send data length), and the maximum send length is 256 bytes.

 Enable Signal
 ---------

 After the above items are configured, when cr_i2c_m\_en in the enable signal register i2c_config is set to 1, the I2C sending process will be started automatically.

-When the read/write flag bit is configured as 0, I2C sends data and the master's transmission flow is as follows:
+When the read/write flag bit is configured as 0, I2C sends data.
+Take sending 2 bytes as an example, the master's transmission flow is as follows:

 1. Start bit